 Speech therapy: Speech therapy is often also required to help children with sensory processing disorder as it tends to affect the acquisition of speech.
 Speech therapists will help children work on sound development.

-Feeding program: Our feeding program can also be an effective form of therapy as some children with SPD can struggle with chewing, swallowing properly, or have properly developed oral and facial muscles.
+Feeding program: Our feeding treatment can also be an effective form of therapy as some children with SPD can struggle with chewing, swallowing properly, or have properly developed oral and facial muscles.
 Typical sessions would include having children with oral sensitivities try various foods or try eating in a different manner such as sucking or sipping.

 Family involvement: Finally, family involvement is one of the most important aspects of the treatment process for children with this disorder.
 Parents will work with therapists to learn more about their child’s sensory challenges and learn how to engage them in therapeutic activities at home.
 Other individuals who have regular interactions with the child, such as a teacher, can also be provided with ideas as how to interact with you child.